 Star Wars Episode IX: Rise of Skywalker (2019) Director: J.J.
 Abrams

 I have to give J.J.
 Abrams credit.
 After inheriting an absolute mess from Rian Johnson with The Last Jedi, at least he managed to pull something together to conclude this disastrous trilogy.
 To recap, Disney had acquired one of the most successful franchises in history and managed to anger a devoted fanbase leading to declining box office numbers from cheap degradations like The Last Jedi and Solo: A Star Wars Story, which further led to declining merchandise sales, plus delays to the grand opening of a Star Wars themed amusement park, and after the disastrous release and backlash for The Last Jedi the writer/director for the final episode suddenly quit.
 People began pointing fingers.
-Many blamed director Rian Johnson, or Kathleen Kennedy (the odd choice as leader of LucasFilm considering she seems to have been largely ignorant of the Star Wars fanbase and lore).
-With pressures from Disney, stock issues, an angry fanbase, declining sales, and even the actors expressing their dissatisfaction with lo those many infamous errors and problems with The Last Jedi, J.J.
+Many blamed director Rian Johnson, or Kathleen Kennedy (the chosen successor of Lucasfilm).
+With pressures from Disney, stock declines, an angry fanbase, fading sales, and even the actors expressing their dissatisfaction with the many infamous errors and problems with The Last Jedi, J.J.
 Abrams inherited one of the least favorable situations in directorial history.
-Much of the Rise of Skywalker is an attempt to cover for the endless foibles of The Last Jedi.
+Much of the Rise of Skywalker, despite being a ridiculous mess of a movie, is an attempt to cover for the endless foibles of The Last Jedi.

 Here is a brief summary of the new film (SPOILER ALERT): At the outset of the film we are aware that the tone is different (i.e. no goofy disorienting “your mom” jokes).
 A recorded message with the voice of the emperor is echoing throughout the galaxy.
 Kylo Ren, fearing a threat to his leadership of the First Order, journeys far and wide where he captures a “way-finder” – the uninspiring title for a device which ‘points the way’ to a hidden sith planet (we have never heard of this place before).
 Kylo travels to the planet and uncovers a dark secret.
 Somehow –it is never fully explained– the emperor survived his fall in Return of the Jedi by means of the “unnatural” dark side of the force.
 He now exists in a mangled form on a life support machine.
 The emperor explains that he has been the person behind the rise of the First Order this whole time.
 He also reveals a secret to Kylo about the truth of Rey’s ancestry (apparently, J.J.
 Abrams needed to revive an old villain since Rian Johnson foolishly killed off the main villain for no reason and with no explanation in the previous film).